Danupa0/VIDEO-bot/README.md

 # WhatsApp Chatbot for Instagram and YouTube Video Downloads

+- Scan the QR code above or [click here](https://wa.me/919717741778) to open a chat or add the bot to your phone's best thing list.

 ## Features
 - Download Instagram reels, posts, and IGTVs by sharing their links in WhatsApp chats.